Matt2408/Data_Science_0172/READMEV2.md

 ### Research project
 ### Task Definition
 In this portfolio you can read all my individual work to the ActivePal project for the minor Data Science.
+Since I didn't have a background into programming my main focus was to do research work for the project.
+But since I had alot more fun in programming then I expected you can read more about my learning experience in Python aswell!

 In project ActivePal we are trying to help Het Centraal Bureau voor de Statistiek (CBS) with their problem.
 Currently they experiencing issues with measuring if their target audience has moved for atleast 150 minutes a week while doing moderate physical activity's.
 At the moment they measure this by manually giving out health surveys but the results of this are not good enough.
 People seem to be bad at estimating how much time they have spend doing moderate physical activity's.